Nagavarshini-tallapaneni/Apexplanet_task2/README.md

-🌐 Intermediate HTML, CSS, and JavaScript Project
+🌐 Intermediate HTML, CSS, and JavaScript Project:

 This project demonstrates intermediate-level front-end development using HTML, CSS, and JavaScript.
 It focuses on forms, responsive layouts, and DOM manipulation to create interactive web pages.